 Fat Bear Week emerges from scandal to crown a new champion

 Fat Bear Week was rocked by scandal over the weekend after organizers in Alaska uncovered voting irregularities that were meant to skew the results of a pivotal semifinal.
-A new champion is poised to be crowned on Tuesday, the competition's final day.
+A new champion was crowned on Tuesday, ending the 2022 competition.

+In Tuesday's final round, the enormous 747 withstood a challenge from 901 — a young upstart female whom the park describes as "both exploratory and occasionally mischievous."

+747 is the largest bear on the Brooks River in Katmai National Park, and he overcame 901's insurgent push to repeat his 2020 title.

-But first, the cheating drama: "FAT BEAR WEEK SCANDAL" Katmai National Park announced via Twitter, showing itself to be a model of democratic transparency.
+This year's competition also saw a cheating drama: "FAT BEAR WEEK SCANDAL" the national park announced via Twitter, showing itself to be a model of democratic transparency.

-The park says its virtual ballot box was stuffed in Sunday's contest between the mammoth 747 and the blond-eared Holly — but poll workers seem to have caught the fake votes in timely fashion, lending legitimacy to 747's victory.
+The park says its virtual ballot box was stuffed in Sunday's contest between 747 and the blond-eared Holly.
+Poll workers seem to have caught the fake votes in timely fashion, lending legitimacy to 747's victory.
+They reported seeing a late glut of suspicious votes going Holly's way

-In Tuesday's final round, 747 has been cleared to face off against 901 — a young upstart female whom the park describes as "both exploratory and occasionally mischievous."
+"While not unheard of, it is very uncommon for a bear to come back late in the day like that," Candice Rush of Explore.org told NPR.
+"We ended up finding just over 9,000 spam votes."

 In their matchup, 747's tally of 37,940 votes easily outpaced Holly's 30,430 — the latest reminder that regardless of the size of a candidate's base, it all comes down to voter turnout.
 Just two days earlier, Holly had romped to victory with 82,257 votes — the most of any bear that day, including 747.